 By the time we got to the hospital, I was unconscious again.

 When I awoke, it was nighttime.
 I was in a quaint hospital room, and the moon was shining in through the open window blinds.
-My mother and brother were there and jumped up to great me as I became conscious.
+My mother and brother were there and jumped up to greet me as I became conscious.
 I told them I honestly didn’t remember anything.

 My mother seemed worried, but more just relieved I was okay.